WangWangIsDog/wall-following-qlearning/README.md

 You can optionally use `catkin build` instead of `catkin_make` so that only newly updated ROS packages get recompiled faster.
 You may need to delete `catkin_ws/devel` and `catkin_ws/build` to switch between the two commands.
 =======
-# wall-following-qlearning
-Implementation of robot wall following based on Q learning in both simulation and real-world
->>>>>>> 39e13e75bd00734fada5c476f181f2a9a2379e6b